Uniformization of semistable bundles on elliptic curves: Introduction

-where the matrices stand for the corresponding sub-Lie algebras of $L\mathfrak{sl}_2$, and $/\sim$ is shorthand for taking the quotient by the corresponding adjoint action.
+where the matrices stand for the corresponding Lie subalgebras of $L\mathfrak{sl}_2$, and $/\sim$ is shorthand for taking the quotient by the corresponding adjoint action.
 The arrows ``$\rightarrow$" in the diagram are parabolic restrictions with respect to the indicated parabolic subalgebras. \end{eg}

 \begin{eg} $(G=SL_3)$ Theorem~\ref{intro:lim} (1) gives

 $Sh_\N(SL_3/SL_3)=\lim$

 where the 2-arrows ``$\Rightarrow$" in the diagram are the transitivity natural isomorphisms between parabolic restrictions. \end{eg}